Jexactyl/Jexactyl-v2-Archive/README.md

 Jexactyl is an all-in-one server management panel built with [Pterodactyl](https://pterodactyl.io) and includes better security, advanced features and blazing fast performance.
-!WARNING!
-The panel has issues with debain currently, we suggest to use Ubuntu 20.04LTS.

 Stop settling for less.
 Make game servers a first class citizen on your platform.